georchestra/LDAP/README.md

 ldapadd -D"cn=admin,dc=georchestra,dc=org" -W -f georchestra.ldif
 ```

-Note that you are free to customize the users (entries under the "users" OrganizationUnit) to fit your needs, provided you keep the required extractorapp_privileged_admin.
+Note that you are free to customize the users (entries under the "users" OrganizationUnit) to fit your needs, provided you keep the required geoserver_privileged_user.
 For the testuser, testreviewer, testeditor and testadmin users, passwords are identical to login.

 ## Optional - "memberof" overlay